 Take the green husks of walnuts and dry them.
 Then they can be used to make a tea.
 The tea will taste disgusting, but it kills parasites.
 You will have to drink the stuff for about a week for this medicinal plant to be effective.

 Are you growing a medicinal survival garden?
-Let us know in the comments or join the discussion on Facebook.
+Let us know in the comments.